-Network Address Translation (NAT) is a method of mapping the private IP address of a private network to the public IP address of the global network and vice versa.
+Network Address Translation (NAT) is a method of mapping the private IP address to the public IP address and vice versa.
 With this method, the local host in a private network can access the internet.
-NAT is used at the routers as they help the router to identify that to which localhost the message is to be forwarded.
+NAT is always implemented at the routers.
+As they help the router to identify that to which localhost the message is to be forwarded.

-In this section, we will discuss the reason behind the implementation of NAT, its method of working and the types of NAT.
+In this section, we will discuss the reason behind the implementation of NAT.
+We will also discuss its method of working and the types of NAT.

 Content: Network Address Translation (NAT)